ani-2305/WatsonX-Emergence-Integration/README.md

 # WatsonX and Emergence AI Web Orchestrator Integration

 ## Steps to Integrate:
-1. Clone this GitHub to get access to the 3 files locally.
+1. Clone this GitHub repository to get access to the 3 files locally.

 2. Upload them directly to WatsonX Orchestrate via ImportAPI to use the skills and the skill flow